naisofly/stepiot/README.md

 ## Capture and store the data using NodeRED

-1. Start your NodeRED instance by opening the URL <yourUniqueName>.mybluemix.net/red – where <yourUniqueName> is the one you’ve chosen in the previous step.
+1. Start your NodeRED instance by opening the URL <yourUniqueName>.mybluemix.net/red – w
+<yourUniqueName> is the one you’ve chosen in the previous step.
 You should see a little sample app:

  ![NodeRED](http://developer.ibm.com/iotplatform/wp-content/uploads/sites/24/2016/08/Untitled9.png)